xT0mR0x/mach_msg-server-client-IPC/README.md

+## XNU Mach Message IPC
-## Here I explored some of the methods that are used for Inter-process communication on MacOS XNU kernel as part of an assignment that I had been given.
+Here I explored some of the methods that are used for Inter-process communication on MacOS XNU kernel as part of an assignment that I had been given.
 I had no previous experience with Objective -C, so I had to research and learn it from scratch.

 Some of the resources that I used which was really helpful:
 - Objective-C Essential Training on linkedin course